dmeditor/dmeditor-lang/README.md

 # dmeditor-lang
-DM Editor intergration with language, PHP as first sample
+DM Editor intergration with language, PHP as main.

 This is the experiment to integrate DM Editor with PHP, typically PHP CMSes.